-Like I said, I’ve used okocat and liked it quite a bit.
-In fact, I was super disappointing when I couldn’t find it in stores (I had coupons!).
+As I said, I’ve used okocat and liked it quite a bit.
+In fact, I was super disappointed when I couldn’t find it in stores (I had coupons!).

 While it did get a little stinky compared to some of my other favorite brands, it wasn’t anything too horrible.
 However, we scoop the box daily.

 My local grocery store just started carrying it, though, and those coupons don’t expire, so I’m definitely buying it again!

 - Paper Pellet Cat Litter: Our next-generation, paper-based cat litter pellets are exceptionally absorbent, odor controlling, and naturally lightweight for added convenience and cleanliness

 - Long-Lasting Odor Control: Natural paper-fiber litter pellets are fortified with long-lasting, plant-based odor control specially formulated to suppress the smell of ammonia